CodepediaOrg/dev-resources/README.md

 https://tools.ietf.org/html/rfc7519
 * [JSON Web Token (JWT) - RFX](https://tools.ietf.org/html/rfc7519) - [rfc, ietf]
 * [Introduction to JSON Web Tokens](http://jwt.io/introduction/) - [intro, beginner, auth0]

+### <a name="jekyll"></a>Jekyll
+[Jekyll](http://jekyllrb.com/docs/home/) is a simple, blog-aware, static site generator.
+It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
+Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.

 ### Keycloak - \[sso, idm, REST, oauth2, openid-connect, jwt, saml2\]
 [Keycloak](http://keycloak.jboss.org/) is an integrated SSO and IDM for browser apps and RESTful web services.
 Built on top of the OAuth 2.0, Open ID Connect, JSON Web Token (JWT) and SAML 2.0 specifications.